caorui12/caorui12/README.md

 - 👋 Hi, I’m Rui
-- 👀 I’m interested in bioinformatic and machine learning
+- 👀 I’m interested in bioinformatic and data science
 - 🌱 I’m currently PhD candidate in city university of Hong Kong
 - 📫 How to reach me rcao29-c@my.cityu.edu.hk